KonduitAI/konduit-serving-examples/monitoring/quickstart/README.md

 ## Prometheus

 Prometheus is a widely used time series database for tracking system metrics used for debugging production systems.
-This includes common metrics used to troubleshoot an application's problems in production such as:
+This includes common metrics used to troubleshoot an problems with production applications such as:

 - Out of memory
 - Latency